A Precision Converter FPGA Integration Journey

 Familiarity with SPI protocol fundamentals

-Access to Cora Z7S development board (optional for hands-on)
+Cora Z7S development board

-ADALM2000 (M2K) for testing (optional)
+ADALM2000 for testing

 Learning Objectives